shajedulislam/ud_design/README.md

 # UD DESIGN

-**ud_design package helps developing responsive flutter applications.**
+**ud_design package helps developing responsive Flutter applications.**

 Note: This package is still under development.
+Try not to use same value for both Mobile and Tablet devices.
+Do not use this package for Desktop or Web platform now.
+We are working on it.

 ## Usage: